Categories

 LOCAL WISDOM

 • The Day of the Dead takes place every year on the 1st and 2nd of November.
-During this holiday, locals offer tribute to their loved deceased ones and decorate their graves with bright colors (this is not meant to be a sad holiday, contrary to popular belief).
+During this holiday, locals offer tribute to their loved deceased ones and decorate their graves with bright colors (this is not meant to be a sad holiday!)

 Recommended trip duration: 4-5 days